AdaCore/learn/lectures/06_SPARK_2014/book/01_Overview.rst

       end Store;
    end P;

 This code is not correct, as access types are not part of the SPARK subset.
 In this case, they are really useful though, as, without them, we cannot store arbitrarily long strings into an array.
-The solution here is to use **`SPARK_Mode`** to separate parts of the access type from the rest of the code in a fine grained manner.
+The solution here is to use :ada:`SPARK_Mode` to separate parts of the access type from the rest of the code in a fine grained manner.

 Example #7